Cranberry Salad is the perfect addition for your big holiday dinner this year.

 - Stir gelatin with the hot water for a full two minutes

-Be sure and follow the above steps, or else the gelatin may not set.
+Be sure and follow the above steps or else the gelatin may not set!

-Now it's time to pour the mixture for this cranberry salad into a salad mold and allow it to congeal.
+Now it’s time to pour the mixture for this cranberry pineapple salad into a salad mold and allow it to congeal.

 More Holiday and Christmas Salad Recipes for you to enjoy.